gfredericks/clj-usage-graph/README.md

 ## Caveats

-1. It will eval (because `jvm.tools.analyzer` does) all the source files you give it, so beware of any top-level side-effects.
+1. It will load all the source files you give it, so beware of any top-level side-effects.
 2. It doesn't reflect macro usage at all.
 Any macros in your project will appear unused, as only the expanded code is analyzed.
-3. It's not totally correct.
+3. It's probably not totally correct?
 Of course.

 ## Usage